britneyf/britneyf.github.io/_pages/about.md

 #- 🌍 AI x science, and what research workflows look like in 10 years
 -->

-If you’re in NYC, working on something exciting, or just want to chat about AI, feel free to [say hi](mailto:britneyforsyth8@gmail.com).
+If you’re in NYC, working on something exciting, or just want to talk about AI, I would love to [chat](mailto:britneyforsyth8@gmail.com).

 You can also [download my resume here](/files/BritneyTForsythResume2025.pdf).